 With Drupal, however, the number of modules for an average site to work is much bigger.
 You’d need to keep track of their compatibility and upgrades, which is not an easy task.

 Both CMSs have a big number of free themes available.
 WordPress is believed to have greater variety of those.

 It may be due to the fact that Drupal is often chosen as a platform for big corporations, which require the unique Brand theme.
 On the contrary, apart from corporate sites, WordPress is also a frequent choice of non-technical users, for simple small websites or personal blogs due to its simplicity.
 This creates the demand for the ready-made themes.

 Very often, comparison of Drupal and WordPress CMS is called “battle”.
 In fact, it’s the matter of preference and depends on many factors.
 Both are powerful and rich solutions, and you can’t name objective reasons why one is better than the other.

 To make up your mind, you can try out both CMSs (they are both free).
 In case you’ve already made your choice but would like to check out the other opportunity, you can do it with CMS2CMS online service.
-It provides automated Drupal to WordPress migration (the WordPress migration to Drupal is currently under development).
+It provides automated Drupal to WordPress migration or vice versa.